MarekUlip/Droidsor/README.md

 SensorTag CC2650 (If user wants to connect Bluetooth device)

 ## Installation
-You can [download](https://play.google.com/store/apps/details?id=com.marekulip.droidsor) this app from Google Play App Store or you can use [apk file](https://github.com/MarekUlip/Droidsor/blob/master/app/release/Droidsor.apk).
+You can [download](https://play.google.com/store/apps/details?id=com.marekulip.droidsor) this app from Google Play App Store.
+Note that app on Google Play may be older than app in this repo.
+If you want latest version you have to build the apk file yourself.

 ## Screenshots